ayrna/orca/doc/orca-tutorial-2.md

     0.0180   -0.9739   -1.2185   -1.1168   -1.3740
 ```

+### Summary of results for naïve approaches

-We can compare all the results obtained by naïve methods:
+We can compare all the results obtained by naïve methods in the third partition of the melanoma dataset:
 - SVR Accuracy: 0.678571
 - SVC1V1 Accuracy: 0.678571
 - SVC1VA Accuracy: 0.660714